Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Introduction

-Regarding crop yield prediction, this study also investigates the individual contribution of each weather index to model performance by fitting 22 distinct models, each constructed with different sets of explanatory variables.
-Since all explanatory variables are weather-based, they may share common weather driven patterns, potentially leading to multicollinearity issues in regression models.
-Additionally, achieving comparable model performance with fewer explanatory variables is both practical and desirable.
+Regarding crop yield prediction, this study provides a systematic evaluation of the individual and joint contributions of weather indexes by fitting 22 distinct models, each constructed using different combinations of underlying weather measures and the corresponding ACI components.
+This structured framework enables a comprehensive assessment of how each index and their interactions influence model performance.
+Since all variables are weather-based, they may share common weather driven patterns, potentially leading to multicollinearity issues in regression models.
+Additionally, achieving comparable model performance with fewer variables is both practical and desirable.
 To address these challenges, dimension reduction techniques specifically, Principal Component Analysis (PCA) and Functional Principal Component Analysis (FPCA) are applied to identify the most influential variables in the data sets.
 This approach not only mitigates multicollinearity issues but also simplifies the models, improving efficiency and interpretability.

-The findings of this paper demonstrate that both ACI components and traditional weather-based indexes exhibit robust predictive capabilities for crop yields.
-Furthermore, the inclusion of additional weather conditions such as drought, wind, and sea-level alongside conventional variables like air temperature and precipitation, substantially enhances model performance.
-Additionally, the high degree of consistency observed among the derivative payoffs underscores the ACI framework’s potential as a comprehensive climate risk indicator, applicable not only to the agricultural sector but also to the finance and insurance industries.
+Building on the proposed framework, the study further investigates the extent to which ACI components and traditional weather-based indexes provide consistent and reliable representations of climate-related impacts across different application domains.
+In particular, it explores the potential role of additional weather variables-such as drought, wind, and sea-level anomalies-in improving model performance beyond conventional temperature and precipitation-based measures.
+The analysis also explores whether consistency in derivative payoffs supports the use of the ACI as a comprehensive climate risk indicator, with potential applicability in both agricultural and financial contexts.